sparkfun/SparkFun_KiCad_BOM_Generator/README.md

 The plugin GUI itself is designed with [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder/releases) and stored in `text_dialog.fbp`.
 Copy and paste the wx Python code from wxFormBuilder into `./SparkFunKiCadBOMGenerator/dialog/dialog_text_base.py`.

 `.github/workflows/build_asset_release.yml` generates the .zip file containing the plugin Python code (`./plugins`), icon (`./resources`) and the Plugin and Content Manager (PCM) `metadata.json`.
 The workflow automatically attaches the zip file to each release as an asset.
 Edit `./SparkFunKiCadBOMGenerator/resource/_version.py` first and update the version number. `build.py` is called by the workflow, copies `metadata_template.json` into `metadata.json` and then updates it with the correct version and download URL.
 The version number is also added to the .zip filename.
-The PCM should automatically download and install new versions of the BOM generator for you.
+New versions of the BOM generator need to be installed manually, it is not registered in the KiCad Plugin and Content Manager (PCM).

 - Your friends at SparkFun